Bridge2Hyku/Bridge2Hyku.github.io/pages/toolkit.md

 ## Data Migration

-The tools below are available to help get your content out of CONTENTdm
+The tools below are available to help move your content out of CONTENTdm.

-### CDM-Migrator
+### CDM Migrator

-This migrator is designed to export individual ContentDM collections to a CSV for refining.
-It then allows batch importing into Hyrax via a CSV upload.
-Developed at University of Victoria, currently <a href="https://github.com/UVicLibrary/cdm_migrator">available on github</a>.
+The [CDM Migrator](https://github.com/UVicLibrary/cdm_migrator) is designed to export individual CONTENTdm collections to a CSV for metadata normalization.
+It then provides a batch import interface for Hyrax via a CSV upload.
+Developed by Braydon Justice (University of Victoria).

 ### CDM Bridge

-An Electron application in development for mapping and exporting CONTENTdm metadata and files.
+An Electron application in development for mapping and exporting CONTENTdm metadata.
+It also provides the option of exporting files from CONTENTdm.

 ### Hunting

-A <a href="https://github.com/uhlibraries-digital/hunting">Ruby gem</a> for pulling metadata and info from CONTENTdm.
+A [Ruby gem](https://github.com/uhlibraries-digital/hunting) for pulling metadata and info from CONTENTdm.
 Developed by Andrew Weidner (University of Houston).

-## Metadata Remediation
+## Metadata Normalization

-Once you've gotten your metadata out of ContentDM, use the tools below to help normalize it.
+Use the tools below to make sense of your data and normalize it for migration.

 ### OpenRefine

-A powerful open source app that allows users to make sense of messy data. <a href="http://openrefine.org/">http://openrefine.org/</a>.
+[Open Refine](http://openrefine.org/) is a powerful open source application that allows users to make sense of messy data.

+### AutoHotkey

+For Windows users, [AutoHotkey]() provides a full-featured scripting language for desktop automation.

 {% include _improve_content.html %}
 </div>